dirkroorda/laf-fabric/docs/about-laf-fabric.rst

 Probably it is also handy to make custom node sets so that we can use python's set methods to manipulate with node sets.

+Probably we need more traversal primitives, e.g. walking against the direction of edges.

 .. rubric:: Footnotes